-Not surprisingly I have found that over the years that parents want to take care of their children more than anything else but their ability is often frustrated by other burdensome debt.
+Not surprisingly, we have found that over the years parents want to take care of their children more than anything else, but their ability is often frustrated by other burdensome debt.
 The bankruptcy laws can help you accomplish this goal by placing support ahead of most other debts.

 Domestic Support Obligations